natureminded/django_user_dashboard/readme.md

 # Remaining:
-+ Confirm Delete
-+ Comment errors appear in wrong section (they appear by the message field)
 + Deploy

++ Have the first user be an admin
+    + Give a message

 # Later:
 + clean up error tags -- simple nomenclature, ie: "profile_errors" would become "errors", and thus referenced in the template as `message_tags="profile error"` instead of `message_tags="profile_errors error"`